Princess Alexandra of Greece (born 1968)

-Princess Alexandra Elli Francisca Maria of Greece, known professionally as Alexandra Mirzayantz (born 15 October 1968) is a Greek artist, art collector, arts patron, and child life specialist.
+Princess Alexandra Elli Francisca Maria of Greece (born 15 October 1968), known professionally as Alexandra Mirzayantz, is a Greek artist, art collector, arts patron, and child life specialist.
 As the daughter of Prince Michael of Greece and Denmark, she is a member of the Greek royal family and a relative of the Danish royal family.
-A morganatic descendent of the House of Glücksburg, she is not a Danish princess nor is she entitled to the style Royal Highness as other members of the Greek royal family are.
+A morganatic descendant of the House of Glücksburg, she is not a Danish princess nor is she entitled to the style Royal Highness as other members of the Greek royal family are.
 She was born a princess of Greece entitled to the style Your Highness, and was excluded from the line of succession to the Greek throne.
 She is a second cousin of Constantine II of Greece, who reigned as King of the Hellenes until the monarchy was abolished in 1973.

 Early life and family

 Princess Alexandra was born in Athens on 15 October 1968.
 She is the daughter of the historian Prince Michael of Greece and Denmark and the artist Marina Karella.
 She is the older sister of Princess Olga.
 She is a great-granddaughter of George I of Greece and Olga Constantinovna of Russia.
 She is also a great-granddaughter of Prince Jean, Duke of Guise and a great-great-granddaughter of Christian IX of Denmark.
-As Princess Alexandra's parents' marriage is morganatic, and therefore non-dynastic, she is a Greek princess by birth but not a Danish princess, uses the style Her Highness instead of Her Royal Highness, and is excluded from the line of succession to the former Greek throne.
+As Princess Alexandra's parents' marriage is morganatic, and therefore non-dynastic, she is a Greek princess by birth but not a Danish princess, uses the style Your Highness instead of Her Royal Highness, and is excluded from the line of succession to the former Greek throne.

 On 29 July 1973, Princess Alexandra's second cousin, Constantine II of Greece, was deposed and the Greek monarchy was abolished.